3. My first GBA demo

 For the IO registers I’m using the official names, which are recognized by all parties.
 The display control is known as REG_DISPCNT, and is defined as the word at 0400:0000

 .
 Note that neither the name nor the type are set in stone: you could as easily have called it “BOO” and even used a halfword pointer.
-The full list of register #defines can be found in libtonc’s regs.h.
+The full list of register #defines can be found in libtonc’s tonc_memmap.h.

 For those who aren’t as familiar with pointers as you should (boy, are you gonna be in trouble :P), here is the structure of the REG_DISPCNT #define.
 I’m using vu32